Severn Waste Services – COVID-19 (Coronavirus) Procedure

 1. Wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it

-2. Avoid touching your face or face covering, as you could contaminate them with germs from your hands
+2. Avoid touching your face or face covering, you could contaminate them with germs from hands

 3. Change your face covering if it becomes damp or if you’ve touched it

 4. Continue to wash your hands regularly